santafecap/gcs-transfer-to-backblaze/README.md

 # gcs-transfer-to-backblaze
 This module transfer a publicly available GCS content into Backblaze.
+Created by the makers of [Republic Labs AI](https://republiclabs.ai)

 # Requirements
 - You need a publicly accessible Google Cloud Storage (GCS) url